1,000+ Opportunities

 (350 words maximum) You can apply to the scholarship up to a year in advance.
 If you do not receive the scholarship the first time you apply, you can apply again.
 Apply before the deadline for the term you are studying abroad, found on the Dates tab of your program.

-Based on current listing details, eligibility includes: Undergraduate students enrolled at the University of Minnesota's Twin Cities or Rochester campuses.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Undergraduate students enrolled at the University of Minnesota's Twin Cities or Rochester campuses.
+Confirm the full requirements in the official notice before applying.